snorkel-team/snorkel/RELEASING.md

        $ git pull origin main

-1. Make sure `CHANGELOG.md` is up to date for the release: compare against PRs merged since the last release & update top heading with release date.
+1. Make sure `CHANGELOG.md` is up to date for the release: compare against PRs merged since the last release & update top heading with the release version, e.g 0.9.0 and the release date.

 1. Update version to, e.g. 0.9.0 (remove the `+dev` label) in `snorkel/version.py`.